Locate a grave MUSEUM OF THE FALLEN

 1500 BCE 300 CE

-Goddess of love and war whose evening star outshone empires, until the cult of Mary inherited her light.
+Phoenician goddess of love and war whose evening star — the planet Venus — outshone empires; condemned in Hebrew scripture as Ashtoreth, until the cult of Mary inherited her light.

 Born